Nine out of ten people dream of writing a book.

 Imagine for a moment that you had a ghostwriter working in the background . . .

-Better, imagine that the result emphasizes the turning points of your life, what you’ve learned on your unique path, and emphasizes those lessons for readers to take in.
+Better, imagine that the result emphasizes the turning points of your life, what you’ve learned on your unique path, and highlights those lessons for readers to take in.

 I think of these as “life lessons” books, and in my world they’re the only stories worth telling.

-From the time I was young, I sought out these lessons and the wisdom therein.
-In fact, I’m so obsessed with what others have learned on their life’s journey that I’ve made uncovering these lessons, and writing about them, a career.
+From the time I was young, I sought out these sorts of books and the wisdom therein.
+In fact, I’m so obsessed with what other nurturing souls and contrarian mavens have learned on their life’s journey that I’ve made uncovering these lessons, and writing about them, a career.

 So how does all this apply to you?

-Say you’re a successful venture capitalist from New York City like one of my recent clients.
+Say you’re a successful art collector from New York City like one of my recent clients.

-You want to share the ups and downs and some steady north star navigation with family and students and founders.
+You want to share the ups and downs of your decision-making process, as well as some steady north star navigation, with family and students and founders.
 We talk via Zoom for several weeks, and I point out a few patterns or fundamental principles I see in your stories and choices.
 You don’t see the patterns because you’re too close.

 And yet within these patterns are guideposts others can apply to their own life and work.